dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 - Use the camera preview to visually align with well centers
 - Start with larger step sizes (10 mm) for rough positioning
 - Switch to smaller step sizes (0.1 mm) for fine adjustments
+- **Use "Go to Coordinate"** to quickly return to previously recorded positions
+  - Enter known coordinates in X, Y, Z fields
+  - Leave fields blank for axes you don't want to move
+  - Click "Go" to move directly to that position
 - Record coordinates immediately after positioning to avoid drift
 - Consider using the 4-corner calibration method for better accuracy